min69u/Reforestation/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!